Windows Security »

 Microsoft releases new update to plug Internet Explorer exploit — get this now even if you got the earlier one (both 32-bit and 64-bit are supported)

 Earlier this week dotTech brought you news about a vulnerability affecting Internet Explorer.
 Microsoft realized the significance of the vulnerability and quickly issued a hack-and-slash Fix it utility to patch the vulnerability.
 Aside from the fact that the earlier Fix it apparently didn’t support 64-bit machines, it also wasn’t a “full” fix — it was something quick Microsoft put together to stop exploitation while they fully investigated the issue.…Read More »

 You know that Internet Explorer vulnerability affecting Internet Explorer 7/8/9 on Windows XP/Vista/Win7 dotTech recently posted about?
 Yeah, well, it looks like Microsoft is on the ball with this one; they have just issued an easy-to-apply ‘Fix it’ to patch the vulnerability.…Read More »

 Whether it be through Windows or its online services, Microsoft touches the lives of many, many people around the world on a daily basis.
-So when an e-mail from “Microsoft <email@example.com>” with the subject of “Important Changes to Microsoft Services Agreement” magically appears in the inbox [...]Read More »
+So when an e-mail from “Microsoft <email@example.com>” with the subject of “Important Changes to Microsoft Services Agreement” magically appears in the inbox of many people, my guess is they are likely to open it.…Read More »

 New vulnerability in Internet Explorer 7, 8, and 9 allow hackers to remotely control your Windows XP, Vista, and Windows 7 computer